lindsaykwardell/hlc-nuxt/content/home/home.md

 **_Healthy communities grow healthy individuals_**

-That’s why at HLC we not only support our patient’s individually, but foster community growth and connection to create a network of health and well-being
+That’s why at HLC we not only support our patients individual needs, as well as foster community growth and connection to create a network of health and well-being

 We also partner with local organizations that support a healthier community